 |Other ways to study this course|

-Applicants should normally hold, or be close to completing a first or second-class undergraduate degree in a social sciences or humanities subject.
+Applicants should normally hold, or be close to completing a minimum 2:1 degree in a social sciences or humanities discipline.
 However, other applicants will be considered if they can demonstrate, through recent and relevant experience, that they have the ability to undertake the course.